 In forex trading, leverage is the ability to enter a position that’s more valuable than the amount of money you have in your brokerage account.
-In more simple terms, it’s the ability to borrow credit from your forex broker to place larger trades.
+In simpler terms, it’s the ability to borrow credit from your forex broker to make larger trades.

 Most brokers calculate leverage using a ratio of dollars in your account versus dollars you can trade with.
 For example, the most commonly-used leverage ratio in forex is 1:100.
 If you have 100:1 leverage, it means that for every dollar you deposit in your account, you can buy currency with the power of $100.
 Using leverage is one of the best ways to invest in the forex market because currency price movements are often small.
 Let’s take a look at a basic example.

 Let’s say you have $1,000 in your forex account.
 You believe that the Canadian dollar will soon rise in value, so you invest your entire account balance into Canadian dollars.
 When you buy, $1 is equal to CA$1.327, which means that you add about CA$1,327 into your account.

 At the end of the day, the value of the U.S. dollar falls in comparison to the Canadian dollars — $1 is now worth only CA$1.320.
 You exchange your money back and receive about $1,005.
 This means that your total profit is about $5 — and that’s before you pay broker fees.

 Leverage is necessary because a currency may only increase or decrease in value by a small percentage each day.
 If you go through the same example listed above but with 1:100 leverage, you’d see a total profit of $500 instead of $5.